 Strictly Come Dancing 2020 line-up: Confirmed celebrity contestants

-It’s time to staaaaart dancing as the Strictly Come Dancing 2020 line-up is finally being revealed.
+The UK has been gripped by Strictly Come Dancing fever once again as the line-up trickles out.

-So far, we’ve had a whopping six names have been confirmed to be taking part, and there’s plenty more to come.
+Eight names have been confirmed for the Strictly Come Dancing line-up so far, and there’s still more to come.

-Although there will be fewer celebrities in the line-up, and there might not be an audience this year, Rylan Clark-Neal promised us exclusively it’s still going to be the Strictly we know and love.
+While we’re going to have fewer names competing this year, that doesn’t mean the quality has been compromised at all – in fact, Rylan Clark-Neal exclusively told RadioTimes.com it’s still going to be the Strictly we know and love.

-We currently know a couple of names, but there are plenty more to come – who is still rumoured ahead of Strictly’s start date in October?
+Ahead of Strictly’s start date in October, there’s bound to be more surprises in the future.

 Here’s your full list of confirmed Strictly Come Dancing celebrities.